phac-nml/snvphylnfc/docs/usage.md

 A pipeline might not always support every possible argument or option of a particular tool used in pipeline.
 Fortunately, nf-core pipelines provide some freedom to users to insert additional parameters that the pipeline does not include by default.

 To learn how to provide additional arguments to a particular tool of the pipeline, please see the [customising tool arguments](https://nf-co.re/docs/usage/configuration#customising-tool-arguments) section of the nf-core website.

-### nf-core/configs

-In most cases, you will only need to create a custom config as a one-off but if you and others within your organisation are likely to be running nf-core pipelines regularly and need to use the same settings regularly it may be a good idea to request that your custom config file is uploaded to the `nf-core/configs` git repository.
-Before you do this please can you test that the config file works with your pipeline of choice using the `-c` parameter.
-You can then create a pull request to the `nf-core/configs` repository with the addition of your config file, associated documentation file (see examples in [`nf-core/configs/docs`](https://github.com/nf-core/configs/tree/master/docs)), and amending [`nfcore_custom.config`](https://github.com/nf-core/configs/blob/master/nfcore_custom.config) to include your custom profile.

-See the main [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) for more information about creating your own configuration files.

 ## Azure Resource Requests